Ghost Hunting Places in Connecticut

-Halloween is not the only time to have a chilling encounter in Connecticut, but there's something about autumn evenings that can really give you the chills.
+Halloween is not the only time to have a chilling encounter in Connecticut...but there's something about autumn evenings that can really give you the chills.
 There are many places in Connecticut where ghosts are said to lurk; in fact, Connecticut is said to be one of the states with the most paranormal activity in the country.
-After all, this is where the nation’s first witch trials and hangings occurred – three decades before the more famous trials in Salem, Mass.
-Here are a few places around the region to safely explore your dark side this season.
-(Warning, some aren’t for the faint of heart!)
+After all, this is where the nation’s first witch trials and hangings occurred – three decades before the more famous trials in Salem, Massachusetts.
+Here are a few places around the state to safely explore your dark side this season.
+Warning: some aren’t for the faint of heart!

 Litchfield Hills

 The classic hill towns of northwest Connecticut are filled with stories of hauntings and bats in the belfries of the famous white-steepled churches.
 Seventh Day Baptist Cemetery in Burlington (Green Lady Cemetery) is said to be haunted by "The Green Lady".
-But old homes and inns still welcome the curious.
+And the off-limits village of Dudleytown remains one of Connecticut's spookiest legends.
+You may not be able to visit the cursed land, but you can grab a beer at Dudleytown Brewing Company, inspired by the eerie tale.
+Below are some spots that welcome the curious.

 New Haven

 There’s a rich heritage of ghost stories in New Haven and its surrounding towns.
-There’s even a natural geological feature called the Sleeping Giant!
-In New Haven, the Center Church's cyrpt is located under the church with tombstones dating back to 1687.
+There’s even a natural geological feature called the Sleeping Giant.
+In New Haven, the Center Church's crypt is located under the church with tombstones dating back to 1687.

 Fairfield County